The main symptoms of an insect bite or sting are:

 Ant stings and bites

 The most common ant in Ireland is the black garden variety.
-It doesn't sting or bite.
-But red ants, wood ants and flying ants sometimes do.
+It does not sting or bite.

 Ant bites and stings are generally harmless.
 You'll probably feel a nip and a mark may develop on your skin.
 This mark may look pale pink on some skin tones.